mariabohorquez/jekyll-now/_posts/2018-04-25-GSoC-Accepted.md

   2. Improve the github page.
 Look for errors and start moving and rewriting stuff.
   3. Create a Contribute.md page and a pull request template to make it easier to contribute in an orderly way.
   4. Write a new About Page.
 This needs to be done with a lot of time to review it until ot conveys the "Why --> How --> What" of Robocomp perfectly.

+  I should also use this time to look for the best tutorials to do first.